Ormyridae

 The Ormyridae are a small family of parasitic wasps in the superfamily Chalcidoidea.
 They are either parasitoids or hyperparasitoids on gall-forming insects, primarily cynipid wasps and tephritid flies.
-The 120 or so species in three genera (mostly in the genus Ormyrus) are cosmopolitan, except almost entirely absent from South America.
+There are 153 species, mostly in the genus Ormyrus); the family has a worldwide distribution, although almost entirely absent from South America.

-They are best recognized by distinctive scalloped sculpturing of their metasomal tergites.
+Some can be recognized by distinctive scalloped sculpturing of their metasomal tergites.
+Adults of many species are iridescent.